simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 ### 6. Insecure Cryptographic Storage

-Web applications often store sensitive information, such as passwords and credit card numbers, in databases. **Insecure cryptographic storage** occurs when this information is not properly encrypted, allowing attackers to gain unauthorized access to sensitive data.
+Web applications often store sensitive information, such as passwords and credit card numbers, in databases. **Insecure cryptographic storage** occurs when this information isn't properly encrypted, allowing attackers to gain unauthorized access to sensitive data.

 To prevent insecure cryptographic storage, developers should use **strong encryption algorithms** and **secure key management** practices to ensure that sensitive information is properly encrypted and stored.